Lightning Memory-Mapped Database: History

 LMDB's design was first discussed in a 2009 post to the OpenLDAP developer mailing list, in the context of exploring solutions to the cache management difficulty caused by the project's dependence on Berkeley DB.
 A specific goal was to replace the multiple layers of configuration and caching inherent to Berkeley DB's design with a single, automatically managed cache under the control of the host operating system.

 Development subsequently began, initially as a fork of a similar implementation from the OpenBSD ldapd project.
 The first publicly available version appeared in the OpenLDAP source repository in June 2011.

 The project was known as MDB until November 2012, after which it was renamed in order to avoid conflicts with existing software.

 Technical description

 Internally LMDB uses B+ tree data structures.
 The efficiency of its design and small footprint had the unintended side-effect of providing good write performance as well.
 LMDB has an API similar to Berkeley DB and dbm.
 LMDB treats the computer's memory as a single address space, shared across multiple processes or threads using shared memory with copy-on-write semantics (known historically as a single-level store).
-Due to most former modern computing architectures having 32-bit memory address space limitations, which imposes a hard limit of 4 GB on the size of any database using such techniques, the effectiveness of the technique of directly mapping a database into a single-level store was strictly limited.
-However, today's 64-bit processors now mostly implement 48-bit address spaces, giving access to 47-bit addresses or 128 terabytes of database size, making databases using shared memory useful once again in real-world applications.
+Most former modern computing architectures had a 32-bit memory address space, imposing a hard limit of 4 GB on the size of any database that directly mapped into a single-level store.
+However, today's 64-bit processors now mostly implement 48-bit address spaces, giving access to 47-bit addresses or 128 TB of database size, making databases using shared memory useful once again in real-world applications.

 Specific noteworthy technical features of LMDB are: